nipungoyal5165/Plant-Disease-Prediction-using-ConvNets/README.md

 - Place your trained model file (plant_disease_detector.keras) in the project directory.
 - Include the class_indices.json file, which maps class indices to disease names.

+> [!CAUTION]
+> PLease note to change the path of dataset while accessing it through main.py (Line 14) according to your own system placement.

 5. Prepare the Disease Details File:
 Ensure the disease_info.json file exists in the project directory.
 It should contain information about each disease in the following format:
 ```